 Viking Caves

-The famous and impressive Viking Caves are located in the northeast section of the island under a high cliff.
-You can rent a longtail boat from the Tonsai harbour, or you can include it in the beach tour, which goes around the island.
+The famous and impressive Viking Caves are located in the northeast of the island, beneath a high cliff.
+You can rent a longtail boat from the Tonsai harbor, or you can include it in the beach tour, which goes around the island.

-However, since 2009, tourists have not been allowed to enter the caves, and boats cannot approach.
-For this reason, we didn’t include this beach in our tour since we considered it futile simply to pass by without entering the caves.
+However, since 2009, tourists have not been allowed to enter the caves, and boats have not been allowed to approach.
+For this reason, we didn’t include this beach on our tour, as we considered it futile to pass by without entering the caves.

 The history of these caves is very interesting.
 They have earned their name from the drawings on the cave walls by Scandinavian sailors.
 It is said that during a terrible storm, these sailors found shelter in the caves and during their stay, created impressive drawings on the cave walls.
 The storm destroyed their ships, and while waiting for help, they survived by eating the birds in the caves.